duskopijetlovic/duskopijetlovic.github.io/_notes/programs_to_install_freebsd.md

 ---
 layout: default    ## If you don't want to display the page as "plain"
-title: "Programs to Install on a New FreeBSD Machine"
+title: "Programs and Fonts to Install on a New FreeBSD Machine"
 ---

-## Packages Available in FreeBSD
+## Packages Available in FreeBSD Packages Collection

 ```
 texlive-base   TeX Live Typesetting System, base binaries